Florida teen accused of stabbing a cheerleader 114 times pleads guilty to murder

 A Florida teen accused of stabbing a 13-year-old cheerleader 114 times nearly two years ago pleaded guilty to first-degree murder Monday, authorities said.

-Prosecutors will seek the maximum penalty possible, he added — a life sentence.
+Prosecutors will seek the maximum penalty, he added — a life sentence.

-The office’s statement said that no plea offer had been made.
-A lawyer for Aiden Fucci did not immediately respond to a request for comment.
+The office’s statement said no plea offer had been made.
+A lawyer for Fucci did not immediately respond to a request for comment.

-In a statement, Bailey's family said they were confident prosecutors would have secured a guilty verdict, but the surprise plea brought "significant relief," according to the NBC affiliate WTLV of Jacksonville, Florida.
+In a statement, Tristyn’s family said that they were confident prosecutors would have secured a guilty verdict but that the surprise plea brought “significant relief,” according to the NBC affiliate WTLV of Jacksonville.

 “Just as Tristyn fought for her life, we equally fought for her and would not agree to any plea deal,” the statement said.
 “We were fully aligned with the prosecutor in rejecting the proposed plea deals mentioned by the Public Defender during the plea hearing.”